A variety of learning experiences

 PROMOTION

-1. Each semester must be completed with a Grade Point Average of 2.00 ("C" average) or better with no more than two grades below a "C" to continue into the next semester.
+1. Each semester must be completed with a Grade Point Average of 2.00 (60% average) or better with no more than two grades below a 60% to continue into the next semester.
 GPA will be based on all grades for courses scheduled for a given year and semester as per the course calendar.
-All grades below a "C" grade must be raised to a satisfactory level in order to graduate (see below).
+All grades below a 60% grade must be raised to a satisfactory level in order to graduate (see below).

-3. Students receiving a final grade of "C-" or lower in the prerequisite course will be required to withdraw from the subsequent course requiring the prerequisite.
-Students receiving the "C-" or lower grade must re- register in, and successfully complete the course with a "C" grade or better before going on to the subsequent course.
+3. Students receiving a final grade of 59% or lower in the prerequisite course will be required to withdraw from the subsequent course requiring the prerequisite.
+Students receiving the 59% or lower grade must re- register in, and successfully complete the course with a 60% grade or better before going on to the subsequent course.

 GRADUATION

-All programs: All courses must have at least a “C” grade, except for GIS 320 which needs a “CRG” to be eligible for graduation.
+All courses must have at least a 60% grade, except for GIS 320 and Coop 301 which need a “CRG” to be eligible for graduation.

 Program Courses